mhaugrud/msumcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

    Consider the code that prints the 3n+1 sequence in the above ActiveCode.
 Will the while loop in this code always terminate for any positive integer value of n?

-Experimenting With the 3n+1 Sequence
+Experimenting with the 3n+1 Sequence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~